-DC began data collection in May.
-Georgia collected data in April, May, and June and then again in October, November, and December.
-Idaho began data collection in April.
-The months of data collection missed in both situations will likely affect seasonal estimates, i.e. influenza.
-Although both met minimum requirements to be included in the public-use data set, please consider the differences in collection when comparing estimates across years.
+The months of data collection missed in each situation will likely affect seasonal estimates, i.e. influenza vaccination.
+Although all 50 states, the District of Columbia, Guam, Puerto Rico, and the US Virgin Islands met the minimum requirements to be included in the public-use data set for 2022, please consider the differences in collection when comparing estimates across years.